GloriaXM/numbers-game/README.md

 ## Description

 This is an application for tracking the performance of basketball players.
-This target users for this application are basketball coaches, who would like to track their players on MyTeam, and get recommendations on scouting adivce that their team can use to prepare for games against opponent teams.
+The target users for this application are basketball coaches, who would like to track their players on MyTeam and get recommendations on scouting adivce that their team can use to prepare for games against opponent teams.
 The current use-case is the NBA, simply because of easy data availability, but future steps for this project would be to populate the database with players from multiple different leagues.